American Academy of Allergy, Asthma, and Immunology: Publications

+The AAAAI publishes three official academic journals.

 The Journal of Allergy and Clinical Immunology (JACI), published monthly, is the official scientific journal of the AAAAI.
 It is the most-cited journal in the field of allergy and clinical immunology.

 In January, 2013, the AAAAI launched The Journal of Allergy and Clinical Immunology: In Practice, a publication aimed at the practicing clinician treating allergies, asthma and immunologic disorders.

+The AAAAI also publishes The Journal of Allergy and Clinical Immunology: Global.

 The organization also publishes educational materials for patients and consumers.

 National Allergy Bureau

 The National Allergy Bureau (NAB) is an AAAAI-certified pollen and outdoor mold spore counting network.
 The NAB issues pollen and mold reports three times a week and provides information on common seasonal outdoor allergy triggers.
 The NAB is part of the AAAAI's Aeroallergen Network, and consists of pollen and spore counting stations staffed primarily by AAAAI member volunteers.
 They provide pollen and mold counts from approximately 80 counting stations throughout the United States, two counting stations in Canada, and two in Argentina.